AlexeyPechnikov/ParaView-plugins/NCube/NCubeLASReader/README.md

   * Top Northing (Y) Location - projected project coordinate, meters
   * Top Elevation (Z) Location - projected project coordinate, meters

-As units parameter for the right depth scale:
+Use "unit" parameter for the right depth scale:

   * Unit - feet (FT) or meters (M).
 It should be defined in the reader's "Header" table but for now we define it manually.